In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 It is important to realise that the cranial sea isn't in some way being pushed from the outside.

-But every positive Proton is acted upon individually by the electrical gradient,
+But every positive Sodium Ion and Proton is acted upon individually by the electrical gradient,

 There is no way that you could push it.